This report was presented to the Annual Parish Meeting on 8 May 2013

 Our focus once again has been to deliver your priorities by working on actions outlined in the new Parish Plan adopted by the Parish Council during the year.
 The new Parish Plan is a five year plan and will therefore influence the work of the Parish Council over the coming years.

-My last Annual Report underlined the importance of partnership working and that opportunities to access finance for initiatives was becoming more restricted meaning that our partners would have fewer resources to address issues.
-We continue to develop our working relationship with Durham County Council and continue to work well with all of our other key community partners to improve Coxhoe and Quarrington Hill.
-We know that we cannot work in isolation and that our community partners resources are stretched but we are an ambitious Parish Council and we are getting things done through partnership working.
+My last Annual Report underlined the importance of partnership working and with this in mind we continue to develop our working relationship with Durham County Council and continue to work well with all of our other key community partners to improve Coxhoe and Quarrington Hill.
+We know that we cannot work in isolation and that to get things done we must work with our partners and the wider community.
 In the following paragraphs I would like to let you know what the Parish Council has achieved in the last year.

-I am looking forward to a display of initial suggestions for the re development as a community space of Coxhoe lower and upper village greens in July 2012.
-This is a result of all the work in recent months of a working group established and supported by the Parish Council including representatives from the Parish Council, Coxhoe Banner Group, Coxhoe History Group and Coxhoe Community Partnership.
-Also proposals for new notice boards and directional signs are well advanced with funding opportunities being advanced.
+Negotiations to transfer the ownership of the lower and upper village green areas in Coxhoe adjacent to the Village Hall to the Parish Council are well underway, with plans to develop these areas as community space.
+A display of initial suggestions for the re development of these areas as community space of was carried out, reflecting the work of a working group established and supported by the Parish Council including representatives from the Parish Council, Coxhoe Banner Group, Coxhoe History Group and Coxhoe Community Partnership.

 Improving the right to be heard – Consultations with Durham County Council